trademark-class-list

 Goods Classes (1-34)

-Goods Classes (1-34) cover a wide range of products, from chemicals and machinery to clothing and food This ensures complete trademark protection across the industries.
+Goods Classes (1-34) cover a wide range of products, from chemicals and machinery to clothing and food.
+This ensures complete trademark protection across the industries.

 Class 1 – Chemicals

-Class 1 Comprises industrial chemicals, scientific chemicals, agricultural chemicals, fertilizers, cleaning preparations, industrial adhesives, and industrial solvents.
+Comprises industrial chemicals, scientific chemicals, agricultural chemicals, fertilizers, cleaning preparations, industrial adhesives, and industrial solvents.

 Examples include industrial cleaning agents and pesticides.